EvictionLab/eviction-lab-website/content/eviction-tracking/boston-ma.md

 # Trends in eviction filings

 This plot shows monthly eviction filings in Boston over the last year.
 Filings are displayed relative to the pre-pandemic average for the same set of months.
-You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup> <sup>2</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
 2. Filing data for 2020-2022 collected by [January Advisors](https://www.januaryadvisors.com/)
-3. Statistics rely on imputation of race/ethnicity and gender based on defendant names and addresses.
-A complete description of this process can be found in the [ETS methods page](https://evictionlab.org/eviction-tracking/methods/).

 {{%/ report_chart %}}